betterplace/betterplace_apidocs/sections/opinion_details.md

       <td>null &#124; string</td>
       <td>"This is a great project.
 In spring 2007 I travelled around the area together with my children and …"</td>
       <td>An optional message users can provide to tell others
-why they like or dislike this project
+why they like or dislike this project.
 </td>
     </tr>
   </table>